cosmos/sdk-tutorials/academy/xl-cosmjs/first-steps.md

 ## Get the faucet address

-As an exercise you want Alice to send some tokens back to the faucet, so you will need its address.
+As an exercise you want Alice to send some tokens back to the faucet, so you need its address.
 You can request this from the faucet bot, but it is also possible to get it using the transaction hash in `experiment.ts`.

 First you need to get the transaction.